rx-angular/rx-angular/libs/cdk/docs/render-strategies/README.md

 **BasicStrategies**

 BasicStrategies wrap modern ivy API's like `ɵmarkDirty` and `ɵdetectChanges` as well as a strategy to "noop" change detection.
 As fallback for the migration process or comparison testing, Angulars default change detection behaviour is also provided as a strategy.

+This set aims to get a first option for zone-less rendering (`ɵmarkDirty`), more control on the top down process and already improve performance drastically by only rendering components that received updates.

 **ConcurrentStrategies**